slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 > *"If you live long enough, most people will get what they deserve."
 -- Charlie Munger [1924]*

+Every outcome in life is guided by forces beyond individual effort.
+The best things often come from coincidence.
-Unless you’re winning, life will seem unfair to you.

-Bad luck is often bad planning.
-If you’re sure it’s not, be positive, the pendulum will swing back your way eventually. «Random» usually means that you haven’t looked long enough to see a pattern emerge. «Surprises» only happen when they didn’t repeat on one’s lifetime.
+Luck is an open door.
+Chance is the willingness to step through.
+This creates the illusion that some people are «luckier».
+Unless you’re winning, life will seem unfair.
+Systemic bad luck is often bad planning.
+If it’s not, stay positive, the pendulum swings back. «Random» usually means you haven’t looked long enough for the pattern. «Surprises» only happen when they haven’t repeated in your lifetime.
 Everything is a pattern.

+	RISK = THREATS x VULNERABILITIES

 Risk is everything you left over and didn’t thought about.

-	RISK = THREATS x VULNERABILITIES

-> *"The devil always takes back his gifts."
+> *"The devil always takes back his gifts." (...)
+"The day you decide to do it is your lucky day." (...)
+"Luck sometimes visit a fool, but it never sits down with him."
 -- vox populi*

+> *"Luck is what happens when preparation meets opportunity."
+-- Seneca [-004]*

 > *"We all have enough strength to endure the misfortunes of other people."
 -- François de La Rochefoucauld [1613]*